jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

 **Regulation-making powers**

 ### 199 Regulations
-(1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:Classification of goods or servicesRegistration of trade marksLicenseesAgentsImportation of infringing goodsProceedingsRegisterFeesExtensions of timeFormsNoticesIntellectual Property Office of New ZealandGeneral
+(1) The Governor-General may, by Order in Council, make regulations for all or any of the following purposes:Classification of goods or servicesRegistration of trade marksLicenseesAgentsImportation or exportation of infringing goodsProceedingsRegisterFeesExtensions of timeFormsNoticesIntellectual Property Office of New ZealandGeneral
   (a) prescribing procedures, requirements, and other matters, not inconsistent with this Act, in respect of the amended or substituted classification of goods or services for the purposes of the registration of trade marks under this Act:
   (b) prescribing procedures, requirements, and other matters, not inconsistent with this Act, in respect of the registration, or renewal or alteration or cancellation, of trade marks under this Act, including—
     (i) providing for the division of an application for the registration of a trade mark into several applications: